AtleSkaanes/Programming-notes/Javascript/General JS notes.md

 ### Keywords

-beside types, you can get different variables depending on the keywoard you choose to initialize it with
+beside types, you can get different variables depending on the keyword you choose to initialize it with